 Founding of Detroit

-During the late 1600s, Father Marquette, Louis Jolliet, Robert de La Salle, and many other French adventurers explored Michigan and mapped its lakes and rivers.
-By 1700, the French had built forts, missions, and trading posts in several locations in both the Upper and Lower Peninsulas.
+During the late 1600s, Father Marquette, Louis Jolliet, Robert de La Salle, and many other French explorers explored Michigan, and mapped its lakes and rivers.
+By 1700, the French had built forts, missions, and trading posts in several locations in both the Upper and Lower peninsulas.

-To prevent British expansion in the West and protect French interests, Antoine Laumet de la Mothe Cadillac was sent to establish a stronghold on the Detroit River.
+To prevent British expansion in the West and protect French interests, Antoine de la Mothe Cadillac was sent to establish a stronghold on the Detroit River.
 On June 4, 1701, Cadillac set sail from Montreal with 100 men.
-Seven weeks later on July 24, the group selected a spot with steep riverbanks overlooking a narrow strait.
+On July 24, 1701, the group selected a spot with steep riverbanks overlooking a narrow strait.

 The strategic location was ideal for the defense of the settlement, and the waterway supplied a shipping route for trade.
 Fort Ponchartrain du Detroit was erected on the spot.
 It became a key location for France in the New World, and a trading center on the edges of the American frontier.
 Cadillac served as the commander of the fort until 1710.
 Detroit was the capital of Michigan from 1805-47 and is the largest city in the state today.

 Pictured above, U.S. #1000 was issued on the 250th anniversary of the landing of Cadillac in present-day Detroit.
 The stamp pictures Cadillac’s landing, with an image of the 1951 skyline of the City of Detroit in the background.

 Click here to see what else happened on This Day in History.